AI-powered eSignature and Intelligent Agreement Management platform for enterprise.

 What this tier adds

-Adds shared templates, collaborative commenting, custom branding, and delegated signing; caps at 100 envelopes/user/year.
+Adds shared templates, collaborative commenting, custom branding, delegated signing, and 5 SMS/identity verifications vs Personal.

 Business Pro